 (or VENV_DIR/Scripts/pip on Windows).

-Again, apart from the CUDA 12.8 build, you can change cu128 on Linux and
+the --extra-index-url option), you can change cu128 on Linux and Windows to:

 Windows installation